gyp12/songpeng.github.io/_posts/2015-03-23-prediction-by-big-query.md

 For a given term, if this strategy helps them earn more than the simple stragy only based on **DJIA** without the *Google Trends* data, we call the term has a positive influence, or otherwise.
 Following the strategty above, they identified  some terms, such as **debt, color, unemployment**, have positive influences on their investment strategy, while, some terms, such as **freedom, kitchen, ring**, have negative influences on their investment strategy.

 ##Case Two: relating the influenza epidemics with the query data##
+Ginsberg, J. _et.al.,_ (_Nature_, 2009) tried to help the early detection of the seasonal influenza epidemics by the query data on *Google*.
+From 50 million (wow~) queries people usually used, they identified 45 queries which were most related with the influeza-like symptoms data from the public health.
+The queries can be classified as symptoms of an influenza, cold/flu remedy, and so on.
+A linear model was then fitted by integrating these queries.
+The significant contribution of this work is that it can predict the influenza epidemics two weeks earlier than the traditional methods does, which enables public health officials to respond quickly.
+Note some also use the Baidu (one of the three largetst IT companies in China) query data to predict the same thing in China since Google is lack of these data (The reason is obvious...).